+Upstate New York Car Insurance

 Upstate New York Auto Insurance—The Basics

-Driving Conditions in Upstate New York

-Highways of New York State
+Major Highways Of New York State

 The primary thoroughfare of New York State is the Governor Thomas E. Dewey (New York State) Thruway.
 Traveling from Exit 1 to Exit 61 on the NYS Thruway will take you 495.5 miles through the Empire State (and cost you more than $20 in tolls).
-The NYS Thruway travels north/south as Interstate 87 through Westchester and the Hudson Valley up to the state capital of Albany; there it turns westward and becomes Interstate 90, passing through (or near) Utica, Syracuse, Rochester, and Buffalo.
-At Buffalo Niagara International Airport, near Cheektowaga, the Thruway cuts southwest and travels parallel with the shoreline of Lake Erie to the New York-Pennsylvania border.
+The NYS Thruway runs north/south as Interstate 87 through Westchester and the Hudson Valley up to the state capital of Albany; there it turns westward and becomes Interstate 90, passing through (or near) Utica, Syracuse, Rochester, and Buffalo.
+At Buffalo Niagara International Airport, near Cheektowaga, the Thruway cuts southwest and runs parallel with the shoreline of Lake Erie to the New York-Pennsylvania border.

 Other large highways in New York State include the Adirondack Northway, which is the continuation of Interstate 87 from Albany north beyond Plattsburgh.